alyssavanerelli/alyssavanerelli.github.io/_projects/2_project.md

     <em>Anolis sagrei</em>.
 Photo from wikipedia.
 </div>

-Anoles are well-known for their ability to convergently evolve to similar environments, e.g. anoles in the Greater Antilles have adapted to similar micro-habitats and have been placed into "ecomorph" classes discribing their behavior, habitat use, and morphology[^1].
+Anoles are well-known for their ability to convergently evolve to similar environments, e.g. anoles in the Greater Antilles have adapted to similar micro-habitats and have been placed into "ecomorph" classes discribing their behavior, habitat use, and morphology.
 _Anolis sagrei_ is a trunk-ground anole, which means it is a medium-sized stocky species with long hindlimbs and poorly-developed toepads.
-They are usually found around 1-1.5 meters above the ground on the tree trunk.
+They are usually found around 1-1.5 meters above the ground on the tree trunk[^1].
 Although on some islands, anoles in the _A. sagrei_ clade don't occupy this niche space and have evolved a different phenotype. _Anolis nelsoni_ from the Swan islands and _Anolis luteosignifer_ from Cayman Brac are both within the _A. sagrei_ clade, occur on islands without competitors, and have evolved significant differences in head and limb lengths.